-- Z11 Encounter for screening for infectious and parasitic diseasesZ12 Encounter for screening for infectious and parasitic - Z12 Encounter for screening for malignant neoplasmsZ13 Encounter for screening for other diseases and - disorders Except: Z13.9, Encounter for screening, unspecified - Z36 Encounter for antenatal screening for mother
+Z11 Encounter for screening for infectious and parasitic diseases Z12 Encounter for screening for malignant neoplasms Z13 Encounter for screening for other diseases and disorders Except: Z13.9, Encounter for screening, unspecified Z36 Encounter for antenatal screening for mother condition are present.
+In such cases the diagnosis/symptom code is used with the corresponding external cause code.